Shaikohn/Tourism-App-React/README.md

 - Botones que despliegan información
 - Un mapa con la ubicación de la localidad

+// English

+At the end of Yo Puedo Programar, from Junior Achievement Argentina, we were asked to make a web page as a team using HTML, CSS and JavaScript.
+ Together with my partner, we decided to create an application dedicated to promoting a town in Córdoba, which includes the following features:

+- An automatic image slideshow
+- A NavBar
+- A Footer
+- An informative video about the town
+- Buttons that display and occult information
+- A map with the location of the town

 <img height="300" src="./img/Inicio.png" />
 <img height="300" src="./img/Info.png" />